All iCloud users get 5 GB of free storage space for Backups, Documents, and Mail.

 An iCloud backup can be used to restore a device, but remember two things:

-- To be backed up, your device needs to turned on, locked, and connected to a power source.
+- To back up, your device needs to turned on, locked, and connected to a power source.

 - The initial backup can take a long time.
-Subsequent backups over Wi-Fi are not as fast as backing up to a Mac.
+Subsequent backups over Wi-Fi are not as fast as backing up connected directly to a Mac.

 If you’re not absolutely certain you can work within these parameters, I’d backup your device to a Mac.